Jordanhill railway station: Plans for rebuilding

 In 1998, Strathclyde Passenger Transport Authority (SPTA) undertook a study into the possible relocation of the station west to Westbrae Drive.
 By 2004, SPT had identified this station as one of their top three priorities, and Glasgow City Council had identified it as a "main priority".

 An alternative proposal would keep the existing station open but with many services calling only at a new Westbrae Drive station.
 This proposal was backed in August 2001 by Charlie Gordon, then leader of Glasgow City Council, who said that having a second station in Jordanhill would assist students at the nearby Jordanhill campus of the University of Strathclyde.
-The proposed new station would have been only roughly 500 yd (460 m) away.

-The station at Jordanhill is to be rebuilt, one of six new stations in the west of Scotland, according to an announcement made on 19 May 2006 by SPT chief executive Ron Culley.
+The proposed new station would have been only roughly 500 yd away.
+The station at Jordanhill was to be rebuilt, one of six new stations in the west of Scotland, according to an announcement made on 19 May 2006 by SPT chief executive Ron Culley.

-Jordanhill Station will be rebuilt for the 2014 Commonwealth Games, one of a number of stations that will be rebuilt for the Commonwealth Games through a £300 million transport legacy plan.
+Jordanhill Station was rebuilt, but not moved, for the 2014 Commonwealth Games, one of a number of stations modernised for the Commonwealth Games through a £300 million transport legacy plan.